 The cloud is not an exception to the rules and there are several concerns, especially when it comes to the issue of security.

-Since the magic of the cloud are controlled by invisible people in a faraway data center, there is genuine fear about security of data.
+Since the magic of the cloud is controlled by invisible people in a faraway data center, there is genuine fear about the security of data.

 Hackers & Crashes

 There are two major concerns that always bubble up when it comes to cloud security and safety.

 First, let’s talk about hackers or intruders accessing your information.
 Or to bring it more down to earth; what about the unauthorized staff who work for the cloud service provider?
 This can lead to compromise of classified or private information.